oomlout/oomlout_oomp_builder/navigation/hardware/bearing/F600_series/F627_size/7_mm_id_22_mm_od_7_mm_depth/part/readme.md

-# Hardware Bearing F600 Series F627 Size 7 Mm Id 22 Mm Od 7 Mm Depth
+# Hardware Bearing F600 Series F627 Size 7 mm Id 22 mm Od 7 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base